Michael Toon: Early life

 Toon was born with a rare condition known as "transposition of the great vessels".
-At the age of three, he required open-heart surgery to ease the problem and had a cardiac pacemaker fitted when he was just seven.
-He was unable to play contact sports at school and his heart condition kept him undersized enabling him to taking up coxing.
+At the age of three, he required open-heart surgery and had a cardiac pacemaker implanted when he was just seven.
+He was unable to play contact sports at school and his father encouraged him to take up coxing.

 Club and state rowing

-Raised in Queensland, Toon's senior club rowing was from the Toowong Rowing Club.
+Born in Queensland, Toon's senior club rowing was from the Toowong Rowing Club.

-Toon's first state representation for Queensland came in 1997 when he was selected to cox the Queensland youth eight to contest the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
-On twelve consecutive occasions from 1998 to 2009 Toon was selected to cox the Queensland men's senior eight contesting the King's Cup at the Interstate Regatta.
+After winning the Trans-Tasman series in 1996 as cox of the Queensland Junior eight Toon's first state representation at the National championships came in 1997 when he was selected to cox the Queensland youth eight to contest the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
+On a Queensland-record-equalling twelve consecutive occasions from 1998 to 2009 Toon was selected to cox the Queensland men's senior eight contesting the King's Cup at the Interstate Regatta.

 In Toowong Rowing Club colours he steered numerous crews in national championship title attempts at the Australian Rowing Championships.
 He coxed composite Queensland lightweight eights contesting the Australian lightweight eight championship in 2005, 2006, 2007 and 2008.
 In 2007 he was in the stern of the composite Queensland four which won the Australian coxed four national title.